What are the best Magnets for Magnet Fishing

 Neodymium Magnet Reviews

-We would love to hear what your favourite magnet is!
+We would love to hear what your believe the best magnet for magnet fishing is!
 What’s your favorite setup?
 Any recommendations?
 How powerful is your magnet?

 Leave us a small magnet review in the comments below and help out other magnet fishers.